 Professional dermatologic treatment is the best way to identify the cause of your condition and determine the most effective therapy.
 Depending on your diagnosis, we can prescribe personalized medication and other non-surgical treatments to manage and minimize conditions such as rosacea, acne, and psoriasis.

 Some conditions may require surgery.
 Our Pasadena office is complete with a state-of-the-art, on-site surgical facility where we can perform potentially life-saving procedures, including cryotherapy, topical immunotherapy, electrodessication and curettage, excision, and surgical removal with the Mohs technique.

 Thinking that the chances of a serious diagnosis are rare?

 Hundreds of Thousands Are Diagnosed with Melanoma Every Year

 Seeking out regular care is important for all kinds of skin conditions...

 We pride ourselves in keeping abreast of the latest advances in medical and surgical dermatology.

 Our mantra: Diagnose, educate, treat.

-Our board certified dermatologists at our Pasadena practice are well trained in medical and surgical dermatology, treating all skin types.
-A few of the specific conditions we treat in our practice include:
+The board-certified dermatologists at our Pasadena practice are well trained in medical and surgical dermatology for all skin types.
+Some of the specific conditions we treat include:

 - Skin cancer